amazingrando/questsrd/src/markdown/3-roles.md

 <div class="callout">
 <span class="text-uppercase">using abilities</span>

-We encourage you to reference and use these abilities in your own remixed roles, whether you're making hybrid roles from the origi.nal 8, or creating entirely new roles.
+We encourage you to reference and use these abilities in your own remixed roles, whether you're making hybrid roles from the original 8, or creating entirely new roles.

 We also encourage using ability references when creating adventures.
 See the Game Book to learn how you might tempt the players' abilities in a scene or a challenge.